theted/crawler/README.md

 ## Features
 - use jQuery selector syntax to get elements, powered by cheerio
-- Parallel processing
+- Parallel processing of URLs
 - Ability to follow URLs

 ## Installation
 Clone this repo (currently not on NPM).
+Then include it:

 ```
 var crawler = require('./crawler/crawler.js');